R&H Fund Services Group Privacy Notice

 It is important that you read this Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Notice supplements the other privacy notices and is not intended to override them.

-The R&H Fund Services Group is made up of different legal entities, comprising R&H Fund Services (Jersey) Limited and its subsidiaries.
-This Notice is issued on behalf of the R&H Fund Services Group, so when we mention "R&H", "we", "us" or "our" in this Notice, we are referring to the relevant company in the R&H Fund Services Group that has collected your data.
+The R&H Fund Services Group is made up of different legal entities, comprising R&H Fund Services (Jersey) Limited, its subsidiaries and affiliates.
+This Notice is issued on behalf of the R&H Fund Services Group, so when we mention “R&H”, “we”, “us” or “our” in this Notice, we are referring to the relevant company in the R&H Fund Services Group that has collected your data.
 That company will be the controller of your data.
-For more information on the companies forming part of the R&H Fund Services Group please contact us
+For more information on the companies forming part of the R&H Fund Services Group please contact us.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Notice.
 If you have any questions about this Notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.